KelseyWagnerd/BattleOfChampions/README.md

   --------------------------------------
   ## HOW TO CREATE CHAMPIONS
+1. You must register for an account to create Champions!
+Just follow the prompts.
+   	* You can use a fake email address.
+Email validation hasn't been set up yet.
+Password validation has so make sure to follow the password rules!
+   	* After registering, click the link that says "Confirm email."
+(It doesn't really email you lol)
+   	* Then click "Login" in the nav menu and log in using that same email address and password.

-1. Give your Champion a Name and brief description for their Bio.
+3. Give your Champion a Name and brief description for their Bio.
 You can go back and change this later.
-2. Assign them some Skill Points.
+4. Assign them some Skill Points.
 (These will be restricted later but for now go crazy.)
-Here's how the skills translate to gameplay:
+Here's how the skills translate to gameplay (no gameplay functionality yet):
 	* ATTACK: This is how hard your character can hit.
 Attack correlates to how much damage they do to their opponent.
 	* DEFENSE: This is how resistant your character is to taking damage.
 High defense characters take lower damage than those with low defense.
 	* SPEED: This is how quickly your character moves.
 Speed determines who goes first, which can turn the tide of the match.
 Speed also gives a small chance to dodge an attack and take no damage.
 	* HEALTH: These are your character's Hit Points.
 When HP reaches 0, that character loses and the other is declared the winner.
- 3. Select a piece of Equipment from the drop-down menu.
+ 5. Select a piece of Equipment from the drop-down menu.
 Remember, Equipment needs to be added first before it can be assigned.
   	* Once a piece of Equipment is assigned, you can't change it!